Jochen-Enderlein/Jochen-Enderlein/README.md

 - docker

 ... but also many other programming languages.
 But the ones mentioned above are the main thing.
-Im also capable of creating RESTful APIs as well as creating standalone applications.

-In my company I mostly develop applications with the cpp Framework "Qt" for embedded devices.
-But i also wrote some Flutter applications for internal usage as well as websites with python-flask.

-At the same time, I plan and develop some Arduino projects in my spare time.
-Mainly to to learn new techniques and of course to have fun :D

 ## Plan